brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 # Revision History

-R6 has minor wording changes.
+R6 has added wording changes and adds some more complicated examples to motivate how to actually word this paper.

 R5 has minor wording changes.